 The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.
 Tim Berners-Lee

-Less that a year after the announcement of WCAG 1.0, Bank of America became the first organization in the United States to sign an agreement with its blind customers that committed the financial institution to using the new standard.
-That agreement was reached through Structured Negotiation, and the bank today still maintains its role as an accessibility champion.
+Less that a year after the announcement of WCAG 1.0 Bank of America became the first organization in the United States to sign a web accessibility agreement with its blind customers.
+The agreement committed the financial institution to using the new standard.
+It was reached through Structured Negotiation, and the bank today still maintains its role as an accessibility champion.

 I’m tired of hearing people say they don’t know about web accessibility, never heard of WCAG, don’t know how to make digital content accessible.
 That it’s too complicated, too hard, too new.

 Twenty years ago web accessibility standards were announced.
 And while a lot has changed in twenty years, and WCAG has grown up too, currently at version 2.1.

 It’s been twenty years.
 Let’s honor WCAG’s birthday by redoubling efforts to make the promise of the web a reality — let’s make it available to everyone, including people with disabilities.